weecology/lab-manual/Distributed-python-computing-with-dask-on-hipergator..md

 cluster = SLURMCluster(project='ewhite',death_timeout=100,threads_per_worker=2,processes=4)
 ```

-Hipergator seems pretty finicky with threading, the following settings (which can all be passed as arguments to `SLURMCluster`) see to work well.
+Hipergator seems pretty finicky with threading, the following settings (which can all be passed as arguments to `SLURMCluster`) seem to work well.

 ```
 {'base_path': '/home/b.weinstein/miniconda3/envs/pangeo/bin',